arabcoders/watchstate/FAQ.md

 # How to get WatchState working with YouTube content/library?

-Due to the nature on how people name their youtube files i had to pick something specific for it to work cross supported media agents.
+Due to the nature on how people name their youtube files I had to pick something specific for it to work cross supported media agents.
 Please visit [this link](https://github.com/arabcoders/jf-ytdlp-info-reader-plugin#usage) to know how to name your files.
 Please be aware these plugins and scanners `REQUIRE` that you have a `yt-dlp` `.info.json` files named exactly as your media file.